Tips for finding boarding schools

 What is the ‘right’ boarding school?

-The key point to look for when researching boarding schools is to ensure they provide full boarding as this is most suitable for children of overseas families.
-True full boarding schools are becoming quite rare now (in the UK), but can still be found by careful research.
+The key point to look for when researching boarding schools as an international parent, is to ensure they provide full boarding.
+This is the most suitable type of boarding school for children of overseas families.
+True full boarding schools are becoming quite rare now (in the UK), but can still be found by very careful research.

 Full boarding school